vocdoni/docs/docs/architecture/components/processes.md

     - If available, returns the output of the scrutinizer uploaded by the Oracles
 - `getCreationInstance()`
     - Returns the address of the process contract where the given process is hosted
-    - Useful to determine where an update needs to be sent to (see Versioning next)
+    - Useful to determine where an update needs to be sent to (see Transparent upgrades next)

 ### Flags